-- Primarily virtual platform for didactic courses. - In the fall and spring semesters, the majority of the course work will be taught online and the students will be given approximately 8 hours per week to complete.
-One course will be taught at the hospital by the physics and dosimetry staff each semester as well.
-In the summer sessions, 3-4 hours will be granted as course work time. - Typical rotation on treatment machines and sim: 5-6 weeks at each area, 3 different areas - Each student has a cubical that is designated to them within the department to facilitate the online learning portion as needed.
+- Primarily virtual platform for didactic courses. - The majority of the course work will be taught online, and the students will be given. approximately 8 hours per week to complete.
+In the summer sessions, 3-4 hours will be granted as course work time. - Typical rotation on treatment machines and sim: 5-6 weeks at each area, 3 different areas. - Students have private shared area to collaborate amongst in each other on a daily basis.